swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/03-VerifyAWScredentials.md

 +++
 title = "b.
-Verification of AWS credentials" date = 2021-06-22T10:46:30-04:00 draft = false
+Verifying AWS credentials" date = 2021-06-22T10:46:30-04:00
+draft = false
 weight = 50
 tags = ["tutorial", "Prerequisite", "ec2"]
 +++

-In order to interact with the Amazon S3 we need to first take a look at the importance of the AWS credentials.
+Before we interact with the Amazon S3 let us take a look at the importance of the AWS credentials.
 AWS security credentials are used to verify:
-1. who you are
+1. Who you are
-2. your permission to access the resources that you are requesting
+2. Your permission to access the resources that you are requesting
 AWS uses these security credentials to authenticate and authorize your requests.

 We configured **who you are** in the earlier section.
 Let us inspect the credentials and config files in the **~/.aws/** folder now.